facebook/relay/website/docs/api-reference/relay-resolvers/deprecated.md

 - reactive
 ---

-GraphQL allows you to mark fields and types as `@deprecated` and provide an optional human readable reason.
-Relay Resolvers bring this convention to your client data.
-By marking fields or types in your client state schema [TODO name] as deprecated you can surface this information for your client data as well.
+GraphQL allows you to mark fields as `@deprecated` and provide an optional human-readable reason.
+Relay Resolvers bring this same convention to your client data.
+By marking fields in your client state schema [TODO name] as deprecated they will receive the same treatment as deprecated fields in your server GraphQL schema.

 Deprecated fields are surfaced in Relay's [VSCode extension](https://relay.dev/docs/editor-support/) in autocomplete and on hover.
 Additionally, they will be rendered as greyed out and ~~struck through~~ in the editor.